ash-project/ash_sqlite/documentation/tutorials/get-started-with-sqlite.md

 ### Rich Configuration Options

 Take a look at the DSL documentation for more information on what you can configure.
 You can add check constraints, configure the behavior of foreign keys and more!

+### Deployment

+When deploying, you will need to ensure that the file you are using in production is persisted in some way (probably, unless you want it to disappear whenever your deployed system restarts).
+For example with fly.io this might mean adding a volume to your deployment.

 ### What next?